God’s Word to Workaholics (Exodus 20:8-11)

 One reason we ignore this command is because we think that the Sabbath no longer applies to us.
 We’ve been taught that it’s an Old Testament law that has no relevance today.
 In fact, out of all the Ten Commandments, this is the one that is the most controversial.
 Some people have taught that this is a command that we can safely ignore.
 But we’ll see in a moment that the principle of the Sabbath is as relevant today as it has ever been.
 We need a day of rest every week if we’re to live the way God intended us to live.

-But the other reason we ignore this command is because this command has been twisted throughout the years.
+But the other reason we ignore this command is that this command has been twisted throughout the years.
 We’ve taken what was meant as a blessing and turned it into a burden.
 By the time that Jesus came, rabbis had added hundreds of rules to define what you could or couldn’t do on the Sabbath day.
 We’ve done the same.
-We have phrases like “a month of Sundays.”?
+We have phrases like “a month of Sundays.”
 People have actually preached that you shouldn’t read your newspaper on a Sunday.
 You shouldn’t watch TV on a Sunday.
 You certainly shouldn’t play sports on a Sunday.
 No movies, no parties, no dates.
 We’ve added all these rules that have turned the Sabbath from a blessing to a burden.
 That’s not at all what God had intended.

 When Jesus came, Jesus said yes to the Sabbath day, but no to the traditions.
-I love what John Piper says: “Jesus didn’t come to abolish the Sabbath day, but to dig it out…and give it to us again as a blessing rather than as a burden.”?
+I love what John Piper says: “Jesus didn’t come to abolish the Sabbath day, but to dig it out…and give it to us again as a blessing rather than as a burden.”
 One of the ways that the Sabbath has changed for us is that the day isn’t as important.
-Colossians 2:16-17 and Romans 14:5-6 says that we’re no longer tied down to what day we celebrate the Sabbath.
+Colossians 2:16-17 and Romans 14:5-6 say that we’re no longer tied down to what day we celebrate the Sabbath.
 In fact, the early church began meeting on Sundays – which were workdays – in celebration of Jesus’ resurrection.
 In essence, Jesus said no to the ceremonial obligations of the Sabbath, but he said yes to the principle of the Sabbath.

-Jesus said in Mark 2:27, “The Sabbath was made to benefit people, and not people to benefit the Sabbath.”?
+Jesus said in Mark 2:27, “The Sabbath was made to benefit people, and not people to benefit the Sabbath.”
 In other words, the Sabbath wasn’t designed as a straightjacket.
 It’s not designed to take away our freedom.
 It’s designed to give us freedom.
 Freedom from legalistic laws that take away the gift of the Sabbath.
-But freedom also from twenty-four hour work days, freedom from seven-day workweeks, freedom from working vacations, working lunches, and working dinners.
+But freedom also from twenty-four-hour work days, freedom from seven-day workweeks, freedom from working vacations, working lunches, and working dinners.
 God is declaring freedom from being physically and electronically chained to our offices seven days a week.
 It’s a gift to be received.
 It’s a necessity to live the life that God intends.

 Why do we need a day of rest every seven days?